Monkestation/monke-wiki/home.md

 Ninjas, Heretics, Revs, final objective traitors, Cultist with halos, Delta AIs and Spiders: Valid huntable!
 Yaaay!
 You are allowed to protect your crewmates if they are being assaulted, Jumped, or attacked Within your view.
 But only to protect.
 Not to pursue.
 You can protect your establishment with force if a violent person has visited after there has been an attack by said person.

+For more detailed information, please look at our [Antagonist Guidance](/jobs/antagonists/antagonist-guidance) page as this has more detailed discussion.

 > If there is a large-scale threat to the station, anyone is encouraged to participate in protecting the station.
 Large-scale threats are: Nuclear Operatives, Blobs, Xenomorphs and Wizards.
 {.is-info}